sdunlap-afit/icefw/exercise1.md

 ## Is there a file system in the firmware?

 You can use `binwalk` to look for common file system signatures.
-Be warry of false positives.
+Be wary of false positives.
 Also, you **can** have individual files in a binary without a file system.

 ```bash
 binwalk PN-49503.bin